Utkal97/dictionary-cli-commander/README.md

            Displays the Word, Word Full Dict , and quit.

-Usage :-
+Usage :- <br />
-Step 0) You need to have Nodejs, npm installed in your system.
+Step 0) You need to have Nodejs, npm installed in your system. <br />
 Step 1) Clone the directory. <br />
 Step 2) Open the folder in terminal. <br />
 Step 3) Type the command 'npm install' to download all required dependencies.